‘Maxim’ Bombshell Hannah Palmer Flaunts Major Underboob In Minuscule Animal Print Bikini

 “Every inch of your being, It was sculpted for perfection,” another user raved.

 Last week, The Inquisitr shared that Palmer posted a racy photo for fans.
 In the short clip promoting an energy drink, Hannah has her killer curves on full display, rocking a tiny black sports bra that barely even contains her assets.
-The bombhsell matches the bra with a pair of insanely tight yoga pants that hit right around her navel, showing off her taut tummy.
+The bombshell matches the bra with a pair of insanely tight yoga pants that hit right around her navel, showing off her taut tummy.
 Palmer looks to be wearing just a little bit of makeup in the image, letting her natural beauty shine through.

 Like most of her photos and video posts do, this one earned her a ton of praise with over 300-plus comments.